 Winner of the inaugural Zara Nelsova Memorial Award, cellist Se-Doo Park’s performances have taken her around the world.
-She won top prizes in the Canada Council Musical Instrument Bank Competition by the Canada Council for the Arts, making it her third consecutive win at this triennial competition.
-She was a top prize winner at The Montreal Symphony Orchestra Standard Life Competition, Korean TV-Radio Competition, The Royal Conservatory of Music (Toronto) Academy Symphony Orchestra Competition, among others.
+In September 2018, she was named a winner at the Musical Instrument Bank Competition by the Canada Council for the Arts, making it her third consecutive win at this triennial competition.
+She was a top prize winner at The Montreal Symphony Orchestra Standard Life Competition, Korean TV-Radio Competition, The Royal Conservatory of Music Academy Symphony Orchestra Competition, among others.

-Born in Monterey, California, Ms. Park grew up in both Korea and Canada.
-She first began her musical lessons on piano at age 7, and made her orchestral debut as a solo cellist at 15 in Korea.
-She obtained her Artist Diploma from The Colburn School in Los Angeles under the tutelage of Ronald Leonard, after receiving a Bachelor and a Master’s degree on prestigious Rena Robbins Shapiro Memorial Scholarship in Cello from The Juilliard School in New York City.
+Born in Monterey, California, Se-Doo grew up in both Korea and Canada.
+She first began her musical lessons on piano at age 7, making her orchestral debut as a solo cellist at 15 in Korea.
+She obtained her Artist Diploma from The Colburn School in Los Angeles under the tutelage of Ronald Leonard, after receiving a Bachelor and a Master’s degree on full scholarship, including the prestigious Rena Robbins Shapiro Memorial Scholarship in Cello, from The Juilliard School in New York City.
 Her mentors include Timothy Eddy, Bryan Epperson, Rafael Figueroa, Menahem Pressler, Sharon Robinson, and Tsuyoshi Tsutsumi.
 Prior to joining Baltimore Symphony Orchestra, she was a member of Indianapolis Symphony Orchestra.
 She is the co-founder and artistic director of Chamber Orchestra Canada.

 Se-Doo plays on the beautiful 1730 Newland Joannes Franciscus Celoniatus cello of Turin, Italy, on generous loan from the Canada Council for the Arts.